We're here to help!CALL TODAY: 954-568-3636

 This option is available if you suffered serious injuries that cost more than your PIP (personal injury protection) and the other driver’s PDL (property damage liability) coverage can pay.
 You may also be entitled to punitive damages (compensation given to punish bad behavior) if the other driver acted in a reckless, egregious, or malicious manner.

-The good news is that with the Law Offices of David I. Fuchs on your case, you don’t have to figure out how to navigate the civil court system in Florida.
+The good news is that with David I. Fuchs, Injury & Accident Lawyer, P.A. on your case, you don’t have to figure out how to navigate the civil court system in Florida.
 A personal injury lawyer with more than 30 years of experience, Attorney Fuchs will take care of filing your case, providing notice to the other party, and then arguing the case on your behalf.
 To do this, you’ll need to help him prepare.

 Your car accident may be the first time you’ve dealt with the civil judicial system.
 That’s why it is important to not go it alone if you need to file a lawsuit related to your crash.
 An experienced attorney can handle your case while you focus on healing and getting your life back.